dymmond/edgy/docs/admin/admin.md

 ### Admin marshall phase and for_schema parameters

-The `phase` parameter can contain following values:
+The `phase` parameter can contain the following values:
 - `list`: Marshall used for the model list representation in admin.
 Only for viewing.
 - `view`: Marshall used for the model detail view representation in admin.
 Only for viewing.
 - `create`: Marshall used for creating new model instances in admin (when saving).
 You may can remove some fields.
 - `update`: Marshall used for updating model instances in admin (when saving).
 You may can remove some fields.

 The `for_schema` parameter contains the information if the marshall is used for a json_schema or for validation.
-When used for a json_schema, we change in model_config the parameter extra to `forbid` so no arbitary editors are shown.
+When used for a json_schema, we change in model_config the parameter extra to `forbid` so no arbitrary editors are shown.

 ## Customizing the admin templates

 You can customize the admin templates by providing `admin_extra_templates` to `settings.admin_config`.
 All templates specified here will be loaded first.

+If something does not behave as expected, check [Troubleshooting](../troubleshooting.md).